scripting/bookmarksMenu/worknotes.md

+#### 1/15/24; 10:32:34 AM by DW

+We're now using the latest Concord.

+And the latest outlinedialog.

 #### 12/8/23; 12:28:51 PM by DW

 The hard-coded styles are a problem if you want to produce a mobile version.